OSGeo/gdal/doc/source/development/rfc/rfc96_deferred_plugin_loading.rst

 them appropriately in libgdal and libgdal-arrow-parquet packages, rather than doing two builds.
-However, CondaForge builds support several libarrow versions, and produce thus different Arrow/Parquet plugins, so this approach would not be practial.
+However, CondaForge builds support several libarrow versions, and produce thus different Arrow/Parquet plugins, so this approach would not be practical.

-To solve this, the following idea was implemented.
+To solve this, the following idea has been implemented.
 Extract from the updated :ref:`building_from_source` document::

     Starting with GDAL 3.9, a number of in-tree drivers, that can be built as